bicoi99/GDP_RLA/README.md

 ## Dronekit

+**Due to time constraint, I unfortunately also have not completed this section so use it for reference only but the code is up to date.
+I will finish the section as soon as I have the time so you can follow along and test dronekit.**

 Communication between the autopilot and the microprocessor that controls the aeration mechanism is not straight forward.
 The use of a master Raspberry Pi is being investigated and Dronekit is a Python API that allows a companion computer to control the Pixhawk.

 Dronekit runs on Python 2 and yet to have support for Python 3 so you need to install this on your system.
 I recommend Anaconda for easy virtual environment if you run the scripts on you Windows machine.
 But if you run the script on a VM Linux then you should install Python 2 individually as Anaconda is heavy.

+## Mini drill experiment

+**Due to time constraint, I unfortunately also have not completed this section so use it for reference only but the code is up to date.
+I will finish the section as soon as I have the time so you can follow along and build your own mini drill setup.**

+This is an experiment that I setup to demonstrate the functionality of Pi-Cube-Arduino link.
+I showed that the Pi can sequentially send GPS coordinates to Cube/SITL and Arduino (serial UART) so that drilling and motion do not obstruct each other.
+You can watch the demonstration [here](https://drive.google.com/file/d/1Q-LO6JHBYd_n-rem3zJVR_wO7Mw84Pu0/view?usp=sharing).

+The Arduino code can be found in `rla-mini-drill` folder.
+This is a PlatformIO project so make sure you have that installed in VSCode to use.
+However the code can be ran on the Arduino IDE as well, the file is found in `src/main.cpp`.